 Launch your Minimum Viable Solution (MVS).

 One very important thing in modern entrepreneurship is to launch your MVS as soon as possible, learn from early customers, and iterate as often as possible.
-Companies way too often create advanced and complicated products with plenty of features that no one needs.
+Companies often create advanced and complicated products with lots of features that no one needs.

 Stay lean.
 Keep it simple.
 Launch early.